 Those managing a TBI share nerve pain (neuropathy) and headaches.
-Post-traumatic stress disorder (PTSD) is a high-risk factor in those with a TBI.
+Post-traumatic stress disorder (PTSD) is a high-risk factor in patients with a TBI.
 TBIs can cause long-term physical, emotional, and cognitive problems.

 Strokes and TBIs may increase glutamate neurotoxicity in the brain.
 Glutamate (glutamic acid) is an excitatory neurotransmitter abundant throughout the brain and nervous system, and it is necessary for various functions, including metabolism, learning, and memory.
 However, when glutamate builds up in the brain, it can lead to stroke.

 Although most cases of TBI are mild and can be overcome with rest, ice packs, and over-the-counter drugs like acetaminophen (Tylenol, paracetamol) or ibuprofen (Advil, Nurofen), it is still essential to keep an eye on symptoms like worsening headaches, blurred vision, an increase in fatigue and extreme sleepiness.

 More long-term and severe instances of TBI (as well as stroke, which could be seen as a subset of TBI to some extent) may require treatments such as:

 Medications for TBI include:

 Lifestyle changes like exercise and following a flavonoid-rich diet may also be recommended.